 Let your kids know that there will be challenges to catching fish.
-Come prepared with talking points to keep your kids engaged and extend your hopeful, and positive attitude to your child.
-Be attentive to their physical well-being as well, protect their heads from the sun by stylin' baseball hats or straw hats and fishing sunglasses.
+Come prepared with some interesting and educational talking points to keep them engaged.
+Extend a hopeful, positive attitude about the day.
+Make sure to also be attentive to their physical well-being - protect their heads from the sun with stylin' baseball hats and fishing sunglasses.

 We all have to begin somewhere.
-Instead of frustrating the young one with complicated equipment, give them a cane pole to simplify the fishing process.
-This, in turn, will give them something to look forward to, as in graduating to a more sophisticated pole.
+Instead of frustrating the young ones with complicated equipment, give them a cane pole to simplify the fishing process.
+This will give them something to look forward to (i.e. graduating to a more sophisticated pole).

-To avoid hassles of untangling line from trees and bushes, take your children to designated fishing areas which have open casting lanes, such as docks or piers.
-Therefore they can cast in all directions.
+To avoid the hassles of untangling line from trees and bushes, take your children to designated fishing areas which have open casting lanes, such as docks or piers.
+Then they can go wild and cast in all directions.

-Shift your focus from trout or largemouth bass as they typically require more finesse to catch.
+Shift your focus from trout or largemouth bass, as they typically require more finesse to catch.
 Instead, opt for small farm ponds or huge impounds which will have a decent sized population of panfish or catfish.
-They will also increase the odds of catching a few, thus retaining the attention of your child.
+This will increase the odds of catching a few, keeping your children attentive and excited.

-For the faint-of-heart kids, using cockroaches or red wigglers may be alarming.
-Instead, bring hot dog slices or shrimp which will catch the attention of catfish.
+For the faint-of-heart kids, using cockroaches or red wigglers can be alarming.
+Instead, bring hot dog slices or shrimp to catch the attention of catfish.

 To make a pleasant experience for the parent and child, bring snacks and drinks to keep everyone happy and energized.
 Protect your child’s eyes with polarized sunglasses as they will be out in the sun all day and their young eyes are more susceptible to damage.

-If you start teaching your kids how to fish at a young age, they like fine wine, will grow to appreciate it more over time.
+If you start teaching your kids how to fish at a young age, they'll grow to appreciate it more over time.
 Be patient, as kids depend on more immediate results and rewards.
 These tactics will only boost your bonding time and will extend the length of your fishing trip.